FlowFuse/website/src/blog/2024/04/how-to-build-an-application-with-node-red-dashboard-2.md

 ---
 title: How to Build An Application With Node-RED Dashboard 2.0
 subtitle: A step-by-step guide to building a personalized, secure, and fully functional application with Dashboard 2.0.
 description: Learn to build custom applications effortlessly with Node-RED Dashboard 2.0.
-This step-by-step guide walks you through building the personalized, secure, and fully functional app.
+This step-by-step guide walks you through building a personalized, secure, and fully functional app.
 date: 2024-04-11
 authors: ["sumit-shinde"]
 image: